By Deborah Jeanne Sergeant

 She said that it is vital to ask for help when needed, whether that is a listening ear or someone who can propel you forward.

 Instead of ignoring safety precautions or holing up for weeks on end, “look for the balance,” Ditch said.
 “Step outside the house.
-Anywhere you can go, just wear disposable masks and go.
+Anywhere you can go, just wear a mask and go.
 Just use the outdoors as much as possible.”

 She encourages essential workers to take time for themselves, as many have been working extra hard during the pandemic.
 Those who have been out of work may need to do some volunteering, home repair or working on projects or something else to do to feel useful and productive.